reggietheroman/cs-phaser-2/README.md

 ## commands

-`npm run build` - copies the necessary files to the public folder.
+`npm run build` - copies the necessary files to the dist folder.

 `npm start` - starts the server

+## Project structure

+app directory - contains index.html and app.js, other js files should be placed here public directory - contains assets (tilesheets and othe images).